Persons who do not return equipment on time, three times, will have their borrowing privileges revoked until the beginning of the next academic year.

 - Equipment may be borrowed for up to 3 days at a time.

-- The person who checked out the equipment assumes financial responsibility for any damages or missing parts until the equipment is returned.
+- The person who checked out the equipment assumes financial responsibility for lost or damaged equipment.

 - See the cable return policy below.

 - All loan requests for over three days (During break for example) are long term loans, and must be sponsored by your professor.
 Requests must be submitted at least four days before the start of the requested loan.

 For more information please Click here: Long term loan information .

 - Violations of the Loan Policy could result in loss of borrowing privileges.

 - ELC Equipment should be formatted before return.